 In the last few years, Nashville’s thriving punk and indie scenes have brought a much-needed breath of fresh air to Music City.
 Independent labels, rock clubs, and record stores have made it easier than ever for local rockers to make great music on their own terms, and the reign of slick mainstream country is beginning to fade.
 But while the days of big belt buckles and sequined nudie suits may be a distant memory, one gruesome twosome is representing Nashvegas in their own flashy, tacky way.
 Fueled by Italian disco and champagne, the guys in Cherub would like to welcome you to the new Nashville.

-A lot of Cherub’s early success can be chalked up to making their early EPs available for free online and touring like crazy.
 After years on the festival circuit and opening for everyone from Pretty Lights to Sound Tribe Sector 9, the guys developed a dedicated following of their own.
 Of course, the fact that the clip for “Doses and Mimosas” became a viral hit on YouTube certainly didn’t hurt.
 A few million views led to a few million calls from record labels, and Cherub had finally made it.